StateOff/KingdomOfPearls/README.md

 # KingdomOfPearls
-Text based Adventure Roleplaying Game
+Text based Adventure Roleplaying Game.
+Started as python excercise with my son and became our pet project for our adventures and ideas.

 # Developer installation